Preparation Tips for CA Intermediate May 2023 Group 2 Papers

 The subject is divided into two sections one is Financial Management and another one is Economics for Finance.
 Financial Management covers the major part consisting of 60 marks and Economics for Finance consists of 40 marks.

-Topics covered in Financial Management are as follows –
+Topics covered in Financial Management

 - Financial Management and Financial Analysis (Introduction and Analysis through Ratios)